nathants/s4/readme.md

 security. data transfers are checked for integrity, but not encrypted. service access is unauthenticated. secure the network with [wireguard](https://www.wireguard.com/) if needed.

-fine granularity performance. data should be medium to coarse granularity.
+fine granularity. data should be medium to coarse granularity.

 safety for all inputs. service access should be considered to be at the level of root ssh. any user input should be escaped for shell.